xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is a release 0.8.3-l3-offload of the L3 development product for the S4 Spider board.
+This is a release 0.8.4-l3-offload of the L3 development product for the S4 Spider board.

 This release provides L3 routing offload feature for IPv4 based on S4 R-Switch MFWD.
 The feature adds hardware configuration to MFWD via FIB notifier in order to offload CPU and use MFWD mechanisms for routing.

-Also, initial support of traffic control filters HW offload support was introduced.
-Now it supports patial HW offload of two TC filters - u32 and flower.
-For u32 matching by IPv4 fields and several actions can be performed to matched packets: drop, destination MAC mangling with skbmod and packet redirection with mirroring.
-For flower the only drop action and packet matching by IPv4 addresses are currently supported.
+Also, release contains partial support of traffic control filters HW offload.
+Now it is implemented for all TC filters - matchall, u32 and flower.
+The list of supported actions: drop and mirred redirect (dst MAC change for u32 is performed by skbmod, but for matchall and flower - by pedit).
+For u32 and flower filters matching by all key parameters is supported (exc.
+IPv6): src/dst MACs, IPv4 addrs, L4 ports, IP keys (ToS, TTL), basic keys (EtherType, Net proto).
+Matchall filter selects all frames by design.

 # Building
 ## Requirements